Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 You have a $0 deductible glass endorsement Always file — it costs you nothing

-You live in FL, KY, or SC Always file — it's free by law
+You live in KY Always file — it's free by law

 Before filing any claim, it's worth a quick call to your agent to understand how your specific insurer handles glass claims.
 Some companies are more lenient than others, and your agent can tell you if a claim will affect your record before you commit.
-Understanding how your comprehensive deductible is set up can also help you decide whether filing makes financial sense in the first place.
+Understanding how car insurance deductibles work can also help you decide whether filing makes financial sense.
+You may also want to review how ADAS calibration coverage is handled under your policy before scheduling any windshield service.

 Multiple Claims Can Have Consequences

 While one glass claim is rarely a problem, filing 3 or more glass claims in a policy period can cause some insurers to increase your glass deductible, restrict coverage, or flag your account at renewal.
-Industry data shows 2+ claims in three years can raise premiums by an average of 15%.
-Use your coverage wisely.
+Use your coverage wisely and consider paying out of pocket for minor repairs if you've recently filed a glass claim.

 Smart Savings Made Simple!